|Baker Street Brewery's founder and head brewer Art Hannemann takes you

 style pale ale.
 Good for the style.

-veggie sandwich.
-It was a messy sandwich to eat, but a rule of thumb says the more messy the
+sandwich.
+It was a messy sandwich to eat, but a rule of thumb says the more messy the sandwich the

 Back to the beer.
 Next up was an unfiltered Hefeweizen that is simply delicious.
 Loaded with a

-have tried.
+tried.
 I next had a sample of the Kolsch, a light German style.
-It was crisp and clean with
+It was crisp and clean with a very slight

-a very slight presence of Tettnanger hops.
-Not my kind of beer, but if you like the style it's
+presence of Tettnanger hops.
+Not my kind of beer, but if you like the style it's pretty good.

-England amber than a British Nut Brown.
-But anyway it was good and that's what really
+amber than a British Nut Brown.
+But anyway it was good and that's what really counts.
+Coming soon

 I would rate the place at four out of five barley sacks.